Callie2408/callie-s_portfolio/README.md

 **Key Insights**
 - Majority of tickets meet SLA for resolution, but assessment within 2 days shows occasional drops (~94% in some months).
-A KPI Alert was produced in Power BI service to notify managers of KPI Failures.
+A KPI alert was created in Power BI Service to notify managers of SLA breaches
 - Ticket volume is relatively stable with seasonal fluctuations around August and December.
 - A small number of team members handle a disproportionate number of tickets
 - Closure rates closely track ticket creation, indicating steady backlog management